Find us on

 The fur has spiked or very soft long appearance due to the lack of guard hairs.

-Foetal giant
+Foetal giant and other deformities

 Another type of abnormal kit is the foetal giant.
 Due to the stress of a prolonged and difficult delivery of the over sized kit, usually 2 to 3 times normal size, it will have died from asphyxiation.
 The following kits, if any, will either been born dead or may be delivered alive but are normally scattered by the mother due to stress.